• Proposed

 Habitat and Ecology

 This species is found in old growth miombo woodland, in areas of deep soil.
-Although the specific three host is not know, it grows in the presence of Brachystegia spiciformis, Julbernardia paniculata or Marquesia macroura, usually mixed with Uapaca spp.
+Although the specific host is not known, it grows in the presence of Brachystegia spiciformis, Julbernardia paniculata or Marquesia macroura, usually mixed with Uapaca spp.
 (De Kesel et al. 2016).
-Specimens have been collected between 1,150m and 1,229 m asl (De Kesel et al. 2016).
+Specimens have been collected between 1,150 m and 1,229 m asl (De Kesel et al. 2016).

 Threats